Search

 Program Overview

+We provide strong mentorship for professional development during fellowship.
 There are opportunities for fellows to stay for an additional year of training.
-This additional year is specifically encouraged for those who want to pursue a clinical investigator career or a combined fellowship, such as with clinical informatics.
-Fellows can tailor the experience based on their interests, and we provide strong mentorship for those still determining a professional development plan.
+This additional year is specifically encouraged for those who want to pursue a grant-funded clinical investigator career or a combined fellowship, such as with clinical informatics.
+Fellows can tailor the experience based on their interests.

 Application Information

-For interviews for the 2023-24 fellowship selection cycle, UVA is following AAMC guidance and will conduct virtual interviews for all applicants.
+For interviews for the 2025-26 fellowship selection cycle, UVA is following AAMC guidance and will conduct virtual interviews for all applicants.
+Depending on interests, we have hosted an in-person “second-look” that follows our rank list meeting.